mattihicks/matthewmatthew/_posts/2018-10-11-getting-researchy.markdown

 But WTF, Matti?
 You're a designer, you love pixels, you love code, you love color and typography and flows.
 Yes I do!
 I still do.
 But I also love writing interview scripts, conducting fieldwork, designing surveys, asking hard questions.
 I love diving deep into the questions, and being surprised by what people tell me.
 I love communicating findings to the creative and engineering teams, and getting them excited about asking questions and pursuing their own research.

 So where am I headed, what I am doing?
-I'm getting all researchy, I'm becoming a UX Researcher*.
+I'm becoming more of a UX Researcher, less of a designer in my day to day work. 😉🦈

-Also, if you have a similar experience of pivoting from one discipline to another - or if you're just plain antidiscipline, I'd love to connect.
+If you have a similar experience of pivoting from one discipline to another - or if you're just plain antidiscipline, I'd love to connect.

-<p class="captionText">*But titles be damned, I'll always be a maker 😉🦈